 It wasn’t until 2011 that they took the leap and relocated to Medford.
 “In 2017 we began the planning for The Rogue Grape with the intention of investing in our community and showcasing what we believe is the pride of our region: wine,” she says.
 In 2018, two more stars were born.
 After months of building renovation, The Rogue Grape opened just as she and her husband, Sean Hopkins (owner and winemaker at Awen Winecraft), welcomed their baby daughter to the family.

-As Downtown Medford’s only wine bar, The Rogue Grape serves a long, rotating list of Southern Oregon wines in a cozy setting.
+The Rogue Grape serves a long, rotating list of Southern Oregon wines in a cozy setting.
 Between private parties and public events held in a space marked by original brick walls, only the best of the Rogue Valley’s wines are served at The Rogue Grape.
 “We wanted to create a fun and hip place to enjoy wines of our region without the stuffiness or pretentiousness that can sometimes intimidate people who enjoy wine,” says owner of the Rogue Grape Natasha Hopkins, “After all, it’s just a beverage!”

 While wine usually gets its own section of the menu in most restaurants and bars, there are few establishments in Southern Oregon that exclusively serve wine.
 Hopkins is intentional in what she serves.
 By creating the only wine bar serving wine sourced only from southern Oregon she has sown the seeds for one of Medford’s go-to food and wine destinations.